 - Require a response to the peer feedback

-- Get instructional design help
+- Get instructional design help if needed

 Check out the Collaborative Learning Techniques: A Handbook for College Faculty book, which is available in full PDF in the Smathers Library.
 If you are off-campus, you must sign in using your Gatorlink account to access it.